Alcohol Headache Cure: Tips for Feeling Better Fast With Asian Flush!

 One of the most effective ways of avoiding an alcohol-related headache is to drink very slowly.
 For example, taking 30 to 40 minutes to finish one standard drink allows your body more time to deal with the toxins that are causing your Asian flush headache.

 Whilst effective, this method can get a little annoying when all you want to do is down a cold beer quickly on a hot summer day.
-It's times like those that you'll need to use the methods discussed in Tip #1 above.
+It's times like those that you'll need to use the methods discussed in the first alcohol headache cure mentioned above.

 Tip #5 - Using Vitamin C To Reduce Your Asian Flush Headaches